Aug 31, 2025

 When it comes to alternative medicine, these treatment modalities approach wellbeing from a holistic perspective, where factors including mindset, nutrition, lifestyle and other treatment types are utilised alongside one another to help the body achieve improved health outcomes.

-Practices such as meditation and gratitude are potent not only to improve one's health but also their perception and daily experiences, where starting and/or finishing one's day with these can play a significant role in improved wellbeing.
+Practices such as meditation and gratitude are potent not only to improve one's health but also their mindset, perception and daily experiences, where starting and/or finishing one's day with these can play a significant role in improved wellbeing.

 When it comes to alternative medicine, these treatment modalities approach wellbeing from a holistic perspective, where factors including mindset, nutrition, lifestyle and other treatment types are utilised alongside one another to help the body achieve improved health outcomes.

-Practices such as meditation and gratitude are potent not only to improve one's health but also their perception and daily experiences, where starting and/or finishing one's day with these can play a significant role in improved wellbeing.
+Practices such as meditation and gratitude are potent not only to improve one's health but also their mindset, perception and daily experiences, where starting and/or finishing one's day with these can play a significant role in improved wellbeing.

 The Historical and Cultural Context of Gratitude